Finite-sample performance of the maximum likelihood estimator in logistic regression: Proofs of results from Section

 \begin{proof} The random variable $\innerp{u}{X}$ is log-concave since the random vector $X$ is, and additionally $\E [\innerp{u}{X}] = 0$ and $\E [\innerp{u}{X}^2] = 1$.
 It then follows from \cite[Proposition~B.2]{bobkov2019onedimensional} that $\innerp{u}{X}$ admits a density $f_u$ that is upper-bounded by $1$ on $\R$, which proves~\eqref{eq:mass-at-0}. \end{proof}

 We now show that the two-dimensional margin condition is satisfied at all scales and in every direction.
 Note that the case of constant scales follows from the sub-exponential tails, by Proposition~\ref{prop:regularity-constant-scale}.
-For small scales, the proof uses the fact that centered and isotropic low-dimensional log-concave densities are lower-bounded around the origin.
+For small scales, the proof uses the fact that centered and isotropic low-dimensional log-concave densities are lower-bounded on a neighborhood of the origin.